vicr123/vicr123.github.io-old/thecalculator/help/functions/sin.md

 ---
-title: asin
+title: sin
 ---

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML' async></script>

 # Function Description
-Calculates the arc sine of a number
+Calculates the sine of a number

 # Arguments
-This function takes only one argument, which is the number to take the arc sine of.
+This function takes only one argument, which is the number to take the sine of.

-# Restrictions
-The argument must be in the range $$-1 \leq x \leq 1$$

 # Examples
 - $$sin(30)$$: sin(30)